corda/corda/docs/source/corda-firewall-component.rst

 -------------------------
 The Corda node can be configured to use a external Artemis broker instead of embedded broker to provide messaging layer HA capability in enterprise environment.

 Detailed setup instruction for Apache Artemis can be found in `Apache Artemis documentation <https://activemq.apache.org/artemis/docs/latest/index.html>`_.
+Also see
-Also see :doc:`HA Utilities <ha-utilities>` for Artemis server configuration tool.
+:doc:`HA Utilities <ha-utilities>` for Artemis server configuration tool, which you can use to build a local, configured for Corda, Apache Artemis directory.

+.. note:: To run Apache Artemis you can use: ``cd artemis && bin/artemis run``

 We have tested Corda against Apache Artemis v2.6.2 and RedHat amq broker v7.2.2, it is recommended to use these Artemis versions with Corda.